blinklabs-io/docs/src/content/docs/guides/dingo/Releases/001-Release-Notes.md

 description: Dingo Release Notes
 ---

-## Keep your Dingo Node current to ensure you're always running the latest performance boosts💪, new features✨, and critical fixes🛠️.
+## Keep your Dingo Node current to ensure you're always running the latest performance boosts💪, new features✨, and critical fixes🔧.

 <br>